 Ginkgo Nuts: Preparing an Ancient Delicacy

-In New York City, there are street tree seasons that smell very good—like early summer, when lindens are in bloom.
-And there are seasons that can smell very, very bad: Fall, and ginkgo trees dropping fruit.
-And this is true wherever female ginkgo trees grow.
-These ancient trees, some of the oldest organisms on earth, were the familiars of dinosaurs, which they outlasted.
-They are unique in several ways, and the stench of their broken, autumn-ripe fruit is just one of their mysteries (for whom was the putrid smell an irresistible call to feast?).
-Within their yellow pulp, protected inside a pistachio-like shell, is their delicious, sought-after kernel, a functional food in East Asia for millennia.
+In New York City, there are street tree seasons that make whole neighborhoods smell very good—like early summer, when lindens are in sweet bloom.
+And there is a season that is more…challenging, in the olfactory sense: Fall, when female ginkgo trees drop their wrinkled and stinking fruit.
+These ancient trees are one of the oldest organisms on earth; they were the familiars of dinosaurs, which they outlasted.
+Ginkgos are unique in several ways, and the stench of their broken fruit is just one of their mysteries (for whom was the putrid smell an irresistible call to feast?).
+That uniquely stinky pulp hides a delicious secret: A pistachio-like shell that protects their sought-after kernel, or Ginkgo “nut”, a highly-valued functional food in East Asia for millennia.

 Photography by Marie Viljoen.